DevGuideDaily/no-fuss/docs/README.md

 ## Testing

 An important goal of this project was to ensure *100% test coverage.* To achieve this, we had to test each interaction with the file system.
-We must know exactly what files are being read at what time and what files with what data exactly are being written and in what order.
+We must know exactly what files are being read at what time and what files are being written and in what order.

 To allow for this, an abstraction over the file system was created like so: